For more than 100 years, the SCMA and MLCMS have been a constant voice for the local medical community

 Legislative Advocacy.
 Physicians consistently indicate that influencing public policy is a top priority.
 SCMA/CMA members regularly meet with local representatives and with candidates for public office.
 Members are also invited to participate in the annual Legislative Day, when physicians from around the state convene in Sacramento to meet with legislators and other government officials.

 Members who are interested in influencing public policy, upholding professional standards or reviewing publications can participate in SCMA committees, including:

-MSSC is SCMA's 501(c)(3) established in 2017 - This corporation was formed for providing support of local physicians and their efforts to enhance the health of the community.
-MSSC services are provided through the offering of a wine array of referred resources, wellness education, community outreach, medical and health educational training, health screenings and collegial benefits to its members.
+MSSC is SCMA's 501(c)(3) established in 2017 - This corporation was formed to provide support for local physicians and their efforts to enhance the health of the community.
+MSSC services are provided through the offering of a wide array of referred resources, wellness education, community outreach, medical and health educational training, health screenings and collegial benefits to SCMA members.

 Join 44,000 physicians making a direct impact on healthcare legislation.